Do I Need to Winterize My Above Ground Pool? Complete Guide

 Plumbing Lines:

-- Blow out return lines using shop vacuum or leaf blower
+- Blow out return lines using pool line blower or air compressor

 - Add pool antifreeze (propylene glycol) to lines in harsh climates